sanjay0001/Flight_Ticket_Booking_DevRev/README.md

 #### User modules:
   * **Register** - User can register by giving all the neccessary details and need to verify ##### Email before login.
-  * **Login** - After successfully verified email, user can login into the profile page.
+  * **Login** - After successfully verified email, user can login into the profile page by giving email and password.
   * **Profile** - Profile page shows all the tickets booked by the user.
   * **Buy Tickets** - User can buy tickets on Buy tickets by and also apply filters to find flights.
   * **Search Flight** - User can search flights based on date and time.